 I like this process so much that I also have a not-to-buy list, a not-to-worry-about list, and a not-to-eat list.

 I don’t dwell on these, in fact, I tuck these lists back away in a drawer so I can focus on the more assertive can-do, can-buy, can-ponder, and can-eat lists.
 But the not-to-do list is a helpful defining exercise.

 3. Embrace updated tools.

 This is a massive topic, but suffice it to say, most writers I’ve met don’t leverage technology tools as much as they could.
-Desktop and mobile solutions, writing templates, apps, specialty writing software, dictation tools (check out my book: The Productive Author’s Guide to Dictation!), research tools, social media tools…
+Desktop and mobile solutions, writing templates, apps, specialty writing software, dictation tools, research tools, social media tools…

 4. Change Up Your Muses

 Yesterday’s muses can grow stale without us realizing it.
 I’m trying to stay open to new muses, from the oddest to the most everyday sources.

 Recently, I rediscovered inspiration in the lost art form of aquamusicals!